 With your buyer pool pretty much guaranteed, you can start the process of selling your property with no stress.
 Here’s a step-by-step guide for you to sell your home:

-Step 1: Decide if you will get an agent or go DIY
+Step 1: Decide if you will engage an agent or go DIY

-As a seller, you can choose to either do everything yourself using property websites or with the help a professional agent.
-Hiring an agent from Ohmyhome will result in a stress-free, efficient and easy to understand the selling process.
+As a seller, you can choose to either do everything yourself using property websites or with the help of a professional agent.

 Step 2: Research the asking price